mattrossman/energize-andover-blog/content/appendix/how-to.md

 #### Content
 Go to your site's `content` folder.
 This is where the Markdown files are stored; these serve as your blog posts.
 At the start of each file is some meta data about the post like title and date.
 I recommend you use one of the example posts as a starting point.
 Get rid of parameters you don't need and replace the post content with some of your own.
 Make sure that none of your changes break the site.

 The other important file you will need to change is your site's `config.toml` file.
 You will most likely need to change the `baseURL` variable here, since it is used all throughout your site to make links to posts and resources.
 You can also change your site's title and other meta data.
-Read the ReadMe on your theme's GitHub page for more information about the parameters here.
+Read the README on your theme's GitHub page for more information about the parameters here.

 The last step is to simply run